chokevin8/chokevin8.github.io/_posts/2023-02-05-stable-diffusion.md

 <img src = "/assets/images/GAN_architecture.png" width = "700" height = "525" class = "center">
 <figcaption>Diagram showing general GAN architecture.</figcaption>
 <br>
 The diagram above shows the general GAN architecture.
-I could go "mathy" and go in-depth on GANs, but since we're talking about stable diffusion and trying to compare it, I'll keep it brief and talk about the pros and cons of GAN.
+I could go in-depth on GANs, but since we're talking about stable diffusion and trying to compare it, I'll keep it brief and talk about the pros and cons of GAN.
 As seen in the diagram, a GAN consists of a generator and a discriminator, which are both deep neural networks that are trained.
 The generator learns to generate plausible data, or so-called "fake images".
 The generated instances of fake images then become